Titanium Alloy: A Biocompatible Companion to Human Health

 -

-β-Type: Exceptional elasticity that most closely mimics real bone, making it the primary choice for orthopedic implants.
+beta type: Extraordinary elasticity, closest to real bone, making it the main choice for orthopedic implants.

 -

-α + β-Type: Combining strength and ductility, offering the widest range of applications.
+α + β type: combines strength and ductility to provide the widest range of applications.

 -